SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Hibernate-Framework.md

         Session session = sessionFactory.openSession(); // We need to open the session session.beginTransaction();

-        // Your code
+        // After we are done, we must commmit our transaction session.getTransaction().commit();
-        session.getTransaction().commit(); // After we are done, we must commmit our transaction session.close();
+        session.close();
     }
 }